 January 2026

-As part of a new initiative, IRT Executive Director LaShawnda Brooks will be selecting an alumni book to read each month.
-She encourages all alumni to share in this endeavor providing commentary on the book in the comments section below.
+As part of a new initiative, IRT Executive Director LaShawnda Brooks will be selecting an alumni book to read periodically.
+She encourages all alumni to share in this endeavor, providing commentary on the book in the comments section below or by emailing.
+LaShawnda’s commentary is included at the end of this post.

 Dr. Monica Muñoz Martinez’s The Injustice Never Leaves You: Anti-Mexican Violence in Texas is this month’s selection.